-Smiddy events are conducted in sizeable pelotons, so if you are not used to riding in close quarters with others then join some groups, or form your own group to ensure some of your training is within a peloton.
-The Mater Smiling for Smiddy Peloton Guide (covering riding etiquette) has been included on your USB.
-If you need another copy, please email the team at smiddy@mater.org.au and we'll send it to you.
+Smiddy events are conducted in sizeable pelotons, so if you are not used to riding in close quarters with others then join some groups or form your own group to ensure some of your training is within a peloton.
+The Smiling for Smiddy Peloton Guide (covering riding etiquette) has been included on your USB.
+If you need another copy, please email Christian.killeen@mater.org.au and I'll send it over.